Northern Lights Corona

 Whenever the Aurora Borealis lights up the night and starts dancing across the sky, it is not easy to stay focused on photography.
 It gets even worse as soon as the green bow moves towards the "highest point" on the celestial sphere and then - all of a sudden - bursts.
 You really feel immobilized seeing all those colorful curtains of light falling right down on you from above.
 That's when we always had a hard time deciding whether to try to capture a small part of what was going on or simply just stand there in awe and enjoy these incredible and brief moments of time.

-And there is also always a lot of luck involved: A "cosmic rain shower" like the one shown here only happens on rare occasions when the northern lights are extremely active.
-Curving and curling bows might also be observed during periods of lower solar activity, but the odds for a rapidly pulsating and flower-shaped "corona" are higher with a 3-hourly planetary Kp index of 5 or more.
+And there is also always a lot of luck involved: A "cosmic rain shower" like the one shown here only happens on rare occasions when the northern lights are very active.
+Curving and curling bows might also be observed during periods of lower solar activity, but the odds for a rapidly pulsating and flower-shaped "corona" are higher with a 3-hour planetary Kp index of 5 or more.
 For now, this was the most intense auroral display we've ever had with a definite Kp index of 6,33 (Kp index database).

 Please stay tuned, more northern lights images will be coming up soon.